BBVA/Overlord/overview.draft.md

 Target Params are related to the technical environemnt and technologies that you must use on your context.

-Gather Params are a placeholder for things that we must Gather (TODO complete).
+Gather Params are a placeholder for things that we must Gather during execution.

 Params are the risk-agnostic and context-free params that you can spcify when you execute the rule.
 Also params that are no critical and anyone can set.